obandomarcos/ToMoDL/paper.md

 9. **Choose rotation axis** – Depending on the experimental setup, the user defines whether the rotation axis is vertical or horizontal to ensure that projections are correctly aligned during reconstruction.

-10. **Volume post-processing** – Finally, reconstructed volumes can undergo optional post-processing steps, such as color inversion or conversion to 16-bit depth (isn't this a default?), generating final images ready for quantitative analysis or visualization within *napari*.
+10. **Volume post-processing** – Finally, reconstructed volumes can undergo optional post-processing steps, such as color inversion or conversion to 16-bit depth, generating final images ready for quantitative analysis or visualization within *napari*.

 * *Full or partial volume reconstruction* Enables fast testing or memory-efficient reconstruction by limiting computation to a subset of slices along the detector axis.
-**Intensity inversion* Inverts grayscale values in the reconstructed image volume, which can be useful when projection data were acquired with inverted intensity mapping.
+*Intensity inversion* Inverts grayscale values in the reconstructed image volume, which can be useful when projection data were acquired with inverted intensity mapping.

 Once these steps are completed, the 'Reconstruction' button allows for executing the desired specifications for image recovery from projections.
 In napari, outputs are written as image layers, which can be analysed by other plugins and saved in different formats.
 One special feature that napari offers on top of 3D images is volume rendering, useful once a full volume is computed with the presented plugin.
 Normalisation of intensity and contrast can also be applied to specific layers using napari's built-in tools in the top-left bar.

 # Use cases

-We present three parallel beam tomography use cases for the napari-tomodl plugin:
+We present three parallel beam tomography use cases for the tomopari plugin:

 1. \textbf{Optical projection tomography} (OPT)
 Projection data of wild-type zebrafish (Danio rerio) at 5 days post fertilisation were obtained using a 4$\times$ magnification objective.
 Using a rotatory cylinder, transmitted projection images were acquired with an angle step of 1 degree.
 The acquired projections have 2506 $\times$ 768 pixels with a resolution of 1.3 μm per pixel [@bassi2015optical].
 These projections were resampled to have a resolution of 627 $\times$ 192 pixels in order to reduce the computational complexity.
 Note that deep learning-based reconstruction methods were only trained with this OPT dataset.